helium/HIP/0115-redefining-the-mobile-maker-approval-process.md

 ## Summary

-This Helium Improvement Proposal (HIP) defines the approval process and requirements for Manufacturers of MOBILE CBRS Hotspots and Access Points (MOBILE Makers) to get a Maker Key.
+This Helium Improvement Proposal (HIP) defines the approval process and requirements for Manufacturers of MOBILE CBRS Hotspots and Access Points (MOBILE Makers) to get and retain a Maker Key, which will allow their Hotspots and Access Points to be onboarded.

 ## Previous Related HIPs